angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 The switch behavior described above can be adapted with mouse clicks – except for the locking position which we ignore in this example.
 If you simply press down the mouse button, it instantly goes back up.
 If you keep it pressed it will flip back up when you release it.

-In order to keep this simple and framework-agnostic we use a clickable DOM element here and access it through `querySelector()`.
+In order to keep this simple and framework-agnostic we use an HTML button here and access it through `querySelector()`.
 Of course, those events can also be captured in other ways, e.g. with an Event Binding in Angular.

 With pure JavaScript and RxJS, events can be captured with the `fromEvent()` creation function from RxJS.
 We create two streams here: one for the button press (pushing the trigger) and another one when the button is released (pulling the trigger back).